-Peripheral clocks thus appear to play an important mediating role in the consumption of the SCN oscillations.
-The understanding of the way in which peripheral clocks are dependent on the SCN has undergone major revision in recent years.
-When peripheral clocks were first identified in the late 1990s, it was assumed that they dampened after a few cycles of oscillation without inputs from the SCN (Yamazaki et al., 2000).
-This led researchers to view the SCN as the master clock and peripheral clocks as slaves (Akhtar et al., 2002).
+gone major revision in recent years.
+When peripheral clocks were first identified in the late 1990s, it was assumed that they dampened after a few cycles of oscillation without inputs from the SCN (Yamazaki et al. 2000).
+This led researchers to view the SCN as the master clock and peripheral clocks as slaves (Akhtar et al. 2002).
 There had long been behavioral evidence, however, suggesting the existence of sustained circadian oscillators outside the SCN.
-Shortly after the discovery of the role of the SCN in most circadian behavior, several researchers determined that SCN lesioned rats that are fed at regular but restricted times anticipate their mealtime (Stephan, Swann, & Sisk, 1979).
-The fact that the food anticipatory behavior (locomotor activity and body temperature changes) free runs during periods of food deprivation and shows a transient effect as the organism adjusts to phase shifts in feeding times indicates that it is governed by a circadian clock distinct from that in the SCN (Davidson & Stephan, 1999).
-Even with the SCN intact, gene expression in the liver, kidney, heart, and other tissues can be altered by changes in feeding time while leaving the phase of gene expression in the SCN unaffected (Damiola et al., 2000).17
+Shortly after the discovery of the role of the SCN in most circadian behavior, several researchers determined that SCN lesioned rats that are fed at regular but restricted times anticipate their mealtime (Stephan et al. 1979).
+The fact that the food anticipatory behavior (locomotor activity and body temperature changes) free runs during periods of food deprivation and shows a transient effect as the organism adjusts to phase shifts in feeding times indicates that it is governed by a circadian clock distinct from that in the SCN (Davidson and Stephan 1999).
+Even with the SCN intact, gene expression in the liver, kidney, heart, and other tissues can be altered by changes in feeding time while leaving the phase of gene expression in the SCN unaffected (Damiola et al. 2000).17

 Nonetheless, the assumption that peripheral clocks could not sustain oscillation unless they received input from the SCN or Zeitgebers (environmental time cues such as light) persisted until Yoo et al. (2004), using a luciferase reporter that enabled tracking oscillations of per transcription in individual cells, showed that liver and lung explants can maintain rhythmicity for at least 20 cycles.
-They concluded that the appearance of dampening was due to the fact that individual oscillators were no longer synchronized and so, at a population level, the oscillations
+They concluded that the appearance of dampening was due to the fact that individual oscillators were no longer synchronized and so, at a population level, the oscillations in individual cells cancelled out.
+This prompted Davidson et al. (2004) to propose the orchestra conductor metaphor as preferable to the slave master metaphor: